carpetri/crime/presentation/crime.md

 >- The dictionary that defines the labels refers to the data from 2017, so we needed to figure out the meaning of labels for previous years.

->- Dates needed to be cleaned. (**24:00:00 vs 00:00:00**)

->- Meaningful interpretations of other dates could not be made for certain records and these records had to be filtered.

 ***